purplestat/purplestat.github.io/_posts/2020-01-09-chicagocrime.md

   <br> ![](https://github.com/purplestat/chicagocrime_code/blob/master/chicagocrime-notebook_files/figure-gfm/unnamed-chunk-10-3.png?raw=true?style=centerme)
 <br>
 If you are particularily interested in this aspect you might want to have a look at a [report about the Chicago Police Department](https://abc7chicago.com/robberies-down-19-percent-citywide-in-2018-chicago-police-say/4974400/) and their strategic approach.
 However, I don't want to put too much emphasis on the general decline of robberies but rather focus on the cyclicality of robberies over the day.
-The subsequent graph shows the strong variation in robberies over the day.
-The frequency of robberies has it's low around 6am in the morning and increases throught the day until the peak around 9pm.
-The discrepancy is quite pronounced since the number of robberies at 6am are more than three times lower than at 9pm.
+The subsequent graph shows the strong variation in robberies over the span of 24 hours.
+The frequency of robberies has it's low around 6am in the morning and increases steadily throught the day until the peak its around 9pm.
+The discrepancy is quite pronounced since the number of robberies at 6am is more than three times lower than at 9pm.

 <br> ![](https://github.com/purplestat/chicagocrime_code/blob/master/chicagocrime-notebook_files/figure-gfm/unnamed-chunk-10-7.png?raw=true?style=centerme)
 <br>